eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

 ## Named arguments

-Consider the following method:
+Consider the following function:

 <!-- try: -->
 <!-- check:none:Requires IO -->
 <!-- id:printf -->
-    void printf(Writer to, String format, Object... values) {
+    void printf(Writer to, String format, {Object*} values) {
         // ...
     }

-We've seen lots of examples of invoking a method or instantiating a class using a familiar C-style syntax where arguments are delimited by parentheses and separated by commas.
+We've seen lots of examples of invoking a function or instantiating a class using a familiar C-style syntax where arguments are delimited by parentheses and separated by commas.
 Arguments are matched to parameters by their position in the list.
 Let's see one more example, just in case: